haraldrudell/apprunner/readme.md

 # Notes

-(c) [Harald Rudell](http://www.haraldrudell.com) wrote this for node in October, 2011
+(c) [Harald Rudell](http://www.haraldrudell.com) wrote this for node in September, 2012

 No warranty expressed or implied.
 Use at your own risk.

-Please suggest better ways, new features, and possible difficulties on [github](https://github.com/haraldrudell/haraldutil)
+Please suggest better ways, new features, and possible difficulties on [github](https://github.com/haraldrudell/apprunner)